 - Heavier weight on a commercial truck requires longer distances to stop

 - Added momentum when trucks travel downhill places enormous stress on the brakes, often causing the system to fail

 - Overloaded trucks have a raised center of gravity, increasing the potential of a rollover

-- Overweight cargo can easily shift from front to back on an overloaded truck, raising the front tires, making it challenging to steer
+- Overweight cargo can easily shift from front to back on an overloaded vehicle, lifting the front tires, making it challenging to steer

-In nearly every overweight truck accident, the driver can be held responsible if the weight is not properly installed, evenly distributed or overloaded.
-However, other parties are often responsible for an overloaded truck accident, either directly or indirectly, and can be held legally accountable in a court of law.
+In nearly every overweight truck accident, the driver can be held accountable if the weight is not correctly installed, evenly distributed or overloaded.
+However, other liable parties are often responsible for an overloaded truck accident, either directly or indirectly, and can be held legally accountable in a court of law.
 These responsible parties could include:

 - Trucking company